ga-wdi-lessons/sinatra-rest/intro-and-params.md

 * PUT - for 'updating' existing data on the server (usually by submitting a form)
 * DELETE - for 'deleting' data on the server

-The *path* is what you see in the address bar (i.e. everthing in URL after the first `/`).
+The *path* is what you see in the address bar (i.e. everything in URL after the first `/`).

 The combination of a VERB + PATH make a *ROUTE*.
 These little blocks we've been writing in Sinatra are *routes*.
-Think of them as `features` or `things a web app can do`.
+Think of them as "features" or "things a web app can do".

 ## Exercise: 99 Bottles of Beer (20 minutes)